 - Disney Water Parks, Blizzard Beach, and Typhoon Lagoon are least busy during the late spring and early fall on weekdays.

 - Disney Springs is the least busy M-Th mornings and afternoons.

 Early Entry into the Parks

-Days with magic hours are for Disney Resort Guests ONLY and allow you to enter the parks 30 minutes before it opens.
+Days with Early Theme Park Entry are for Disney Resort Guests ONLY and allow you to enter the park 30 minutes before it opens.
 This offers opportunities to maximize your time!
 Morning magic hours are still pretty light when it comes to crowds so we definitely recommend, if you’re a morning family, to get up early and take advantage of the extra hours.
 Early theme park entry is now available every day.